Please

 next to Boslet's Restaurant, April 1944, now a bank parking lot

-Jackson Avenue, c.
+home, c.
 1930s

-The Henry Brower Boarding
+The John and Mary Brower Boarding

 house beside the railroad station near Ira Road